-Timestable Rockstars - children should visit this website at least 3 times a week for 10 mins in preparation for their statutory times table assessment in June.
+Timestable Rockstars - children should visit this website at least 3 times per week for around 15 mins in preparation for their statutory times table assessment in June.
+Don't forget our Battle of The Bands competition is in full swing!